bloomberg/weir-qos/README.md

 The instructions below are for building it outside of Docker (e.g., for development purposes).

 The build process is orchestrated with CMake and covers building HAProxy and the syslog server.
-To build the project, run the following commands from the root of the repository to build the project and run the unit tests:
+To build the project and run the unit tests, run the following commands from the root of the repository:

 ```console
 cmake -B build -S . -DWEIR_FETCH_DEPENDENCIES=ON -DCMAKE_BUILD_TYPE=Debug -DWEIR_HAPROXY_REPO_URL=https://github.com/haproxy/haproxy.git